hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Maybe even just those that used WebGrid?
 Too limiting.
 Contrast interview, with form?
 Also analysis method.

+Then made an EN for only Method, and emptied out the Termites-empty so it contains only the RIS fields to de-bloat.
+Need to make sure I pay attention to specific coding from here on in after writing up above.
+Brand new. then when import, merge codes that are also RIS.
 -
 *so I will have to do this for the previous libraries too* --